-Chapel Hill, NC – (May 15, 2018) - To meet the growing number of inquiries about Orange County, North Carolina, the Chapel Hill/Orange County Visitors Bureau—a division of Orange County government—has published a 48-page glossy publication, The Guide to Orange County Neighborhoods, featuring twenty four areas of Orange County, from Southern Village to Schley.
+Chapel Hill, NC – (June 1, 2018) - To meet the growing number of inquiries about Orange County, North Carolina, the Chapel Hill/Orange County Visitors Bureau—a division of Orange County government—has published a 48-page glossy publication, Orange County, North Carolina Neighborhoods, featuring twenty four areas of Orange County, from Southern Village to Schley.

 The new publication will be distributed through the Visitors Center, local real estate offices and government and commerce.
 “This is not a business directory but rather a colorful, photographic representation of the diversity in our county, from Northside neighborhood to Cedar Grove and West Hillsborough,” said Laurie Paolicelli, director of the Visitors Bureau.

 As the Triangle population increases and more families visit and invest in Orange County, the Visitors Bureau is committed to providing comprehensive information in one publication.